-In the event a student is unable to attend class, clinical, lab, or simulation for an extended time, a student must present to the Director of Undergraduate Nursing Program, a completed Medical Clearance Form.
+In the event a student is unable to attend class, clinical, lab, or simulation for an extended time, a student must present to the Director of the Undergraduate Nursing Program, and Senior Director of the College of Health Sciences, a completed Medical Clearance Form.
 The Medical Clearance Form is in the appendix section of the handbook.